 AC coils are designed to keep cool air circulating in your home.
 However, sometimes, AC coils can become frozen over with ice, which can cause your unit to overheat.

-If you notice ice on your AC coil, there are some things you can do to get your AC working at its peak again.
+If you notice ice on your AC coil, this is usually one of the top signs your AC needs repair.
+In this case, there are some things you can do to get your AC working at its peak again.
 But, if you are wondering how to know if your AC is experiencing ice build-up, we will first talk about the signs to look for.

 To learn more or schedule professional heating and air conditioner service in the St. Louis area, contact the experts at Galmiche & Sons today.